Plectranthus neochilus 'Mike's Fuzzy Wuzzy'

 Plectranthus neochilus 'Mike's Fuzzy'

-Plectranthus neochilus 'Mike's Fuzzy Wuzzy' is a perennial, aromatic, succulent herb, that grows as a ground-hugging mat up to 1 foot (30 cm) tall.
+Plectranthus neochilus 'Mike's Fuzzy Wuzzy' is an aromatic succulent plant that grows as a ground-hugging mat up to 1 foot (30 cm) tall.
 This plant makes an attractive ground cover when not in flower and is spectacular when flowering.
 It has rounded, slightly scalloped, gray-green leaves and deep blue and purple flowers.
-They rise up to 6 inches (15 cm) above the foliage from spring through late fall to nearly year-round.
+The flowers rise to 6 inches (15 cm) above the foliage from spring through late fall to nearly year-round.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Plectranthus species are easily cultivated and require little extra attention or special treatment.
-They enjoy well-composted soil and as rule thrive in semi shade or cool positions on south facing aspects.
-These plants are ideally suited to growth under the shade of trees.
-They are generally shallow rooted and enjoy adequate water, but Plectranthus do store water in their stems and are resistant to prolonged periods of drought.
+They enjoy well-composted soil and, as a rule, thrive in semi-shade or cool positions on south-facing aspects.
+Thus, these plants are ideally suited to grow under the shade of trees.
+They are generally shallow rooted and enjoy adequate water, but Plectranthus store water in their stems and resist prolonged periods of drought.